puppetlabs-seteam/awskit/README.md

 First, make sure to install bolt.

 Next run the following task on the local machine.
 This will push the contents of the control repo you specify to Puppetmaster's local GOGS server (which is hosted at http://$puppet_ip:3000).
-Optionally, you can add your own public key to GOGS so you can start pusing your changes to the PM riectly.
+Optionally, you can add your own public key to GOGS so you can start pushing your changes to the PM riectly.

+Note:

+- $public_key_name can be any string - gogs will register this public key under this name.
+- $public_key_value should contain your public key string

 ```bash
 bolt task run devhops::conf_control_repo --modulepath .. -n $master_ip control_repo="https://github.com/puppetlabs-seteam/control-repo-devhops.git" public_key_name=$key_name public_key_value="${your_pub_key}" -u root -p #--debug --verbose